magesteve/PreferencesSpellBook/README.md

 https://github.com/magesteve/PreferencesSpellBook.git

-Refer to code documentation for explanation for specific calls.

 ## Preferences Magic

 To setup a standard Preference window, with a toolbar to select between the different Tab Views, the PreferenceItem startic function needs to be invoked at App startup for each of the preference panel items.